 Climate & Growing Conditions

 Rainfall in the Lower Blue Mountains averages at around 1025mm annually, while temperature extremes range from 44 deg in the middle of summer to -2 deg in the dead of winter overnight.
-Although temperatures will get down into the negatives on occasion, frosts will occur only a few times every winter, which is vastly different to that of the Upper Blue Mountains climate.
+Although temperatures will get down into the negatives on occasion, frosts will occur only a few times every winter, which is vastly different from that of the Upper Blue Mountains climate.
 Overall, the climate is generally mild all year round.
-Cool enough for growing Zone 2 plants, warm enough for Zone 3 plants, and generally lacks frosty conditions which is prerequisite for growing Zone 4 plants.
+Cool enough for growing Zone 2 plants, warm enough for Zone 3 plants, and generally lacks frosty conditions which are prerequisite for growing Zone 4 plants.
 Choose plants from any of these zones when using the Landscape Design Sydney Plantfinder.

 Garden & Landscape Design DA Requirements

 For any development over 50m2, a landscape concept plan is required to be submitted to the Council.

 If you are building in an area that is classified as Living Conservation, Living Bushland Conservation or an Employment General zone then you are required to submit a detailed landscape plan as part of your submission.
 Contact us if you are unsure what zone you are building in.